Baum–Welch algorithm: Update

 which is the expected frequency spent in state $i$ at time $1$.

-which is the expected number of transitions from state i to state j compared to the expected total number of transitions away from state i.
-To clarify, the number of transitions away from state i does not mean transitions to a different state j, but to any state including itself.
-This is equivalent to the number of times state i is observed in the sequence from t = 1 to t = T − 1.
+which is the expected number of transitions from state i to state j compared to the expected total number of transitions starting in state i, including from state i to itself.
+The number of transitions starting in state i is equivalent to the number of times state i is observed in the sequence from t = 1 to t = T − 1.